Air Chief Marshal Sir Stuart Peach KCB CBE BA MPhil DTech DLitt FRAes ADC RAF

 Reappointed December 2013

 Sir John was, until 2009, Chief of the Secret Intelligence Service, a post which he held from 2004.
-He is a Trustee of Bletchley Park and The Churchill Centre and a Member of Council of the Royal Medical Foundation of Epsom College.
+He is Chair of Trustees at Bletchley Park, a trustee of The Churchill Centre and a Member of Council of the Royal Medical Foundation of Epsom College.

 Appointed by the Prime Minister, February 2010

-Professor Strachan is Professor of International Relations at the University of St Andrews, prior to which he held the position of Chichele Professor of the History of War, Oxford University, and Fellow of All Souls.
-He was previously Research Fellow, Corpus Christi College, Cambridge 1975-8; Senior Lecturer in War Studies, RMA Sandhurst 1978-79; Fellow, Corpus Christi College, Cambridge 1979-1992 (Life Fellow 1992-date); Professor of Modern History, University of Glasgow 1992–2001; and is Fellow of All Souls, Oxford.
+Professor Strachan is Professor of International Relations at the University of St Andrews, prior to which he held the position of Chichele Professor of the History of War, Oxford University.
+He was previously Research Fellow, Corpus Christi College, Cambridge 1975–1978; Senior Lecturer in War Studies, RMA Sandhurst 1978–1979; Fellow, Corpus Christi College, Cambridge 1979–1992 (Life Fellow 1992–date); Professor of Modern History, University of Glasgow 1992–2001; and is Fellow of All Souls, Oxford.

 Sir Nick Williams